I love muffins.

 On that appetizing note, here’s the recipe!

-- ½ cup margarine, melted and cooled slightly
+- ½ cup margarine or butter, melted and cooled slightly

 - 1 cup milk (or fruit juice - makes the texture slightly less moist/rich)